• Free Tours

 View this post on Instagram

-Many Barcelonans will head to Sitges for carnival as it is a bigger and better party than in Barcelona.
+Many Barcelonans will head to Sitges for the carnival as it is a bigger and better party than in Barcelona.

 It is also a popular hub for the LGBTI community with plenty on offer.